Is marijuana legal in Florida?

 Florida law carries heavy penalties for illegal marijuana possession and sale.

-The state considers the possession of less than 20 grams of cannabis a misdemeanor punishable by a maximum of one year of incarceration and up to a $1,000 fine—but more than 20 grams carries a felony charge that can land you in jail for up to five years.
+The state considers the possession of less than 20 grams of cannabis to be a misdemeanor punishable by a maximum of one year of incarceration and up to a $1,000 fine—but more than 20 grams carries a felony charge that can land you in jail for up to five years.

 Florida makes it a misdemeanor to attempt to sell up to 20 grams of cannabis (without the sale actually occurring).
 The charge is punishable by up to a year in prison and a maximum fine of $1000.